Olivia Spencer

-Family
+Storylines

 A native of the fictional island of San Cristobel, Olivia is the middle child of the late Gregory and Rebecca Spencer.
 The latter died of a stroke during an argument she was having with her daughter regarding her teenage pregnancy.
 She has and had two siblings: the eldest a sister, the late Marissa Spencer Randall, who was murdered by her husband, the late Alfred Randall, and her younger brother, Samuel Marcus "Sam" Spencer.
-She is also aunt to Alfred and Marissa's adopted son, Jonathan Randall, and thus great aunt to his daughter, Sarah Randall.
+She is also aunt to Alfred and Marissa's adoptive son, Jonathan Randall, and thus great aunt to his daughter, Sarah Randall.
 Olivia received Gus Aitoro's (Ricky Paull Goldin) heart to survive when he was killed on April 1, 2008.
 Before she was hospitalized, she set up a wedding to marry Gus but he declined.
 She married Jeffrey so she wouldn't be alone.

 As a result of teenage rape, she gave birth to a baby girl in 1986.
-The baby was fathered by Jeffrey O'Neill, and given up for adoption right after birth.
+The baby was fathered by Jeffrey O'Neill, and placed for adoption right after birth.
 20 years later Olivia discovered the woman she tried to kill, Ava Peralta, was actually her long-lost daughter.
 Through time and anguish, mother and daughter eventually forgave each other.
 Olivia also managed to forgive Jeffrey O’Neil for raping her, but not with ease.
 He apologized numerous times, and even said he would turn himself in.
 Ultimately, Jeffery did not have to do that.
 In time, all was forgiven.
 Jeffrey even agreed to marry her so she and her youngest daughter, Emma, would not be alone.
 Phillip Spaulding (Grant Aleksander) fathered Emma in 2003.
 The child was aged to age 8 in October 2008.

 Following Gus's death, Olivia and Natalia Rivera (Jessica Leccia) become close, as Natalia wanted to feel close to Gus's heart and Olivia needed support to heal from her surgery.
 Olivia moves into Natalia's farmhouse, and Natalia became her assistant and helped care for Olivia's daughter Emma.
 When Olivia recovered, the two decided to remain roommates due to their extremely close friendship and for Emma's stability.
 In early 2009, the nature of their relationship was thrown into doubt when Emma made a school presentation discussing her "two mommies."
 Due to her naivete, Natalia didn't understand that the school faculty and other parents thought she and Olivia were lesbians, so Olivia pulled her best friend into a kiss to explain the insinuations about their relationships.
 In the following weeks, the two begin to question their feelings for each other and fight the romantic direction their relationship is taken.